SevyXMR/Gata-DVA-bot/README.md

 # GataBot Automation Script

 ## Overview
-This repository contains a script `gata.js` designed to automate tasks on the gata.xyz platform.
-The script initializes with user-specified private keys, optionally utilizes proxies, and automates task processing to accumulate points.
+This repository contains a script `gata.js` designed to run the DVA(Data Validation Agent) task on the app.gata.xyz platform.
+The script initializes with user-specified private keys, optionally utilizes proxies, and automates task processing to accumulate points in multiples wallets.
 It includes error handling, task retrieval, and score submission functionalities.

 ## Current Limitations
 The script successfully handles authentication, task retrieval, and score submission.
 However, it encounters issues with accurately accumulating points post-task submission.
 This appears to be a problem with the way scores are computed or accepted by the platform.